thorsten/phpMyFAQ/docs/administration.md

 The keywords for the respective post should be entered in the _keywords_ column, separated by commas.
 In the _topic_ column you enter the question or the title of your post.
 The HTML-formatted content of the post should be entered in the _content_ column.
-For the remaining columns, just use the existing entries as a guide.
+For the remaining columns, use the existing entries as a guide.
 Check everything you have entered again.
 It's better to look at it once too often at the beginning until it becomes easier for you later.
 Save the table in exactly the same format as a CSV file, then you can close it.